 Applications will be accepted starting April 1, and the application deadline is May 31.
 Applications can be obtained by attending one of several informational meetings.
 See link on the home page to register for an information session or by viewing our online information session.

-Prior to the application deadline, applicants must have 1) completed all prerequisite course work with at least a “C” in each course, 2) gained at least 40 hours of veterinary supervised clinical experience, and 3) taken and passed ONE of the following exams with the minimum required score: the TEAS V exam (>70%), OR SAT (> 1050 verbal/math composite, OR ACT (> 24 verbal/math average).
+Prior to the application deadline, applicants must have 1) completed all prerequisite course work with at least a “C” in each course, 2) gained at least 40 hours of veterinary supervised clinical experience, and 3) taken and passed the ATI-TEAS exam (>70%).
 All international students must have passed all sections of TOEFL.
 Refer to the “Admission Criteria” link for more information.
 Basis for acceptance into the program includes total GPA (a GPA greater than 2.5 is strongly recommended), completion of general education courses, letters of recommendation, additional veterinary supervised experiences, general animal experiences, and community and/or military service.
 Top applicants will be selected for an interview with the Selection Committee.

 Applicants accepted into the Veterinary Technology Program must attend a mandatory orientation that will be scheduled prior to the start of the fall semester.
 Additionally, accepted applicants must provide proof of current immunizations (including Hepatitis B which is a three – six month series, and arrange to take Rabies prophylaxis vaccinations), current Tetanus test, CPR certification for Healthcare Providers and submit to a criminal background check and drug screen.